Gabriel-Dalton/olach/README.md

 ## How to Use:
 1. Clone the repository: `git clone https://github.com/Gabriel-Dalton/olach`
 2. Open `index.html` in your browser.
-3. Start creating and saving encrypted notes locally!
+3. Start creating and saving notes locally!

 ## Contributions:
 We welcome contributions!
 Check out the issues section for open tasks or suggest new features.